 - Are a current Curtin student seeking to course-switch into another course; or

-- Deferred your offer in 2013 and wish to commence your studies in your deferred course in 2014; or
+- Deferred your offer in 2016 and now wish to commence your studies in your deferred course in 2017; or

 - Are a past Curtin student who has previously been awarded a grade or mark or have withdrawn unit(s) after census date; or